Emergency fighter: United States

 The vast manufacturing resources of the USA, and its lack of vulnerability to invasion, meant that emergency fighters were not extensively developed.
 Only the Bell XP-77 lightweight fighter using non-strategic materials could be considered akin to an emergency fighter.

 However, the United States Navy did use the SBD Dauntless dive-bomber as combat air patrol aircraft in emergencies, including during the Battle of Coral Sea.
 On 8 May 1942, Pilot Stanley "Swede" Vejtasa claimed three A6M Zeroes shot down when his scouting squadron was pressed into service to defend the USS Yorktown.

-Assessment

-Very few emergency fighters entered service, and of those that did, even fewer types achieved effectiveness in operations.
-Two main factors can be identified for this failure: